barton-willis/mrv-sign/README.md

 # mrv-sign

- This is new implementation of Maxima function mrv-sign that is used by the Gruntz method for computing limits.
-The hope is that this implementation will fix some bugs and will extend the set of programs that limit can handle.
+ This is new implementation of Maxima function mrv-sign.
+This code is used by the Gruntz method for computing limits.
+The hope is that this implementation will fix some bugs and will extend the set of cases the limit can handle.

  There are no user-level functions in this code.

- To run the testsuite with this code, I had to change one test in `rtest_limit` to avoid an asksign.
-In the following, `assume(a > 0)` is needed to prevent the asksign.
+ To run the testsuite without stopping, I had to insert a call to assume to one test in `rtest_limit` to avoid an asksign.

  ~~~
 /* 1-arg limit: limit(a*inf-inf) => minf - ID: 1385306